Frequently Asked Questions

 Q: Does The Leakey Foundation accept “between-sessions” applications?

 A: Under most circumstances applications submitted for consideration outside the stated deadlines are not accepted unless a thorough explanation of urgency of the research can be made.
-A decision on the urgency of the request is made by the members of the Foundation’s Science Executive Committee.
+A decision on the urgency of the request is made by the members of the Foundation’s Scientific Executive Committee.

 Q: Do I have to be an American citizen to apply for a grant or fellowship?